Ariachenyinan/Ariachenyinan.github.io/index.md

 - **June 2017：**
   Happy to the team of [24 Solar Terms](https://mp.weixin.qq.com/s/zxQpjXAkqAJVWYL4Yds44g) and designed some creative works
 - **September 2016：**
-  Joined the Students' Union of School of Architecture, SEU
+  Joined the Students' Union in School of Architecture, SEU
 - **August 2016：**
   Major transferred from School of Environment and Energy to School of Architecture, SEU